woodbri/vehicle-routing-problems/optimization-moves.md

 The following moves describe various optimization moves that can be applied to either single routes or multiple routes.
 These are fairly standard moves and can be applied during TABU or VLNS search optimization.
-These moves are lower level perturbations of the the path, but there may be problem specific constraints like capacity, time windows or pickup before delivery that need to be assessed at the problem level as opossed to the path level.
+These moves are lower level perturbations of the path, but there may be problem specific constraints like capacity, time windows or pickup before delivery that need to be assessed at the problem level as opossed to the path level.